Chiragasourabh/Final-Year-Project/README.md

 Base Instructions

+1. install python in your machine
-1. cd to the directory where requirements.txt is located.
+2. cd to the directory where requirements.txt is located.
-2. activate your virtualenv.
+3. activate your virtualenv.
-3. run: pip install -r requirements.txt
+4. run: pip install -r requirements.txt

 #Instructions To Run Flask Application